arun-nair-sde/flask/README.md

-This repo is an attempt to get familiar with flask
+An attempt to get familiar with flask